 - Backup iPhone photos, albums or photo library to external hard drive or computer.

-- Selectively back up files without having to create a whole back up.
+- Selectively back up photos or other files without having to create a whole back up.

 - Delete unwanted photos in bulk or photo library for free.